^

 • segmental.

-Various types of massage are practiced both in specialized clinics of orthopedics and rehabilitation, and in oriental health centers.
+Various types of massage are practiced both in specialized orthopedic and rehabilitation clinics and in eastern health centers.
 What does this treatment give?
-With its help, it is possible to stimulate blood circulation and establish the activity of the central nervous system, improve the conduction of nerve impulses, normalize metabolic processes, and optimize the work of internal organs.
+With its help, it is possible to stimulate blood circulation and improve the activity of the central nervous system, improve the conduction of nerve impulses, normalize metabolic processes, and optimize the work of internal organs.

-Among all the known massage techniques, the most relevant are:
+Among all known massage techniques, the most relevant are:

 • stroking (from superficial to deeper);